 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>

 So that's how we built our own baby gate!
 I'm also working on figuring out exactly how much the gate cost us in the end.
-If you have any questions, please feel free to ask!
+If you have any questions, please feel free to ask!xoxo,

 Mel